liviamiyabara/kickstarter-analysis/README.md

   One suggestion would be to change the chart type for the 'Outcome Based on Goals' to the '100% Stacked Column', this will simplify how the user can see the data:
 ![ScreenShot](https://github.com/liviamiyabara/kickstarter-analysis/blob/main/Screenshots/Chart%20suggestion.png)

+Another possible table and chart would be calculating the number of days to complete a campaign and then define ranges and compare the percentage of successful, failed and cancelled.